 In the mainstream world, many people try to paint the kind of imagery and music that we cover on CVLT Nation as evil or perverse.
-But in my reality, the video you are about to see about the official Jehovah’s Witnesses’ views on homosexuality and masturbation are creepy as fuck.
+But in my reality, the video you are about to see about the official Jehovah’s Witnesses’ views on homosexuality and masturbation is creepy as fuck.
 It freaks me out that so many people worldwide share these fucked up views, and don’t want to think for themselves.
 I have mad respect for Lloyd Evans and the way he rips holes in all of the fucked up thoughts coming from the JW.

 The door-knocking Christian sect known as the Jehovah’s Witnesses would like to talk to you about masturbation (namely, how to avoid it), and they’ve sent creepy “Governing Body helpers” Ralph Walls and Gary Breaux to talk to you about it in a slow, measured and homophobic way.
 This Jehovah’s Witness masturbation video is both hilarious and sadly real.